 A deficiency in vitamin B-12 is one cause of peripheral neuropathy.
 Left untreated, it can cause permanent nerve damage.

 Vitamin B-6 may help to maintain the covering on nerve endings.
 But it’s important that you don’t take more than 200 milligrams (mg) of B-6 per day.
 Taking higher amounts can lead to nerve damage and cause symptoms of neuropathy.

 A 2017 review indicates that supplementing with B vitamins has the potential to promote nerve repair.
 This may be because B vitamins can speed up nerve tissue regeneration and improve nerve function.
 B vitamins may also be useful in relieving pain and inflammation.

 The results of studies showing the benefit of benfotiamine in treating neuropathy have been mixed.
-A 2005 study and a 2008 study found benfotiamine to have a positive effect on diabetic neuropathy.
+A and a found benfotiamine to have a positive effect on diabetic neuropathy.
 It was shown to decrease pain and improve the condition.

 But a small 2012 study found that people with type 1 diabetes who took 300 mg a day of benfotiamine showed no significant improvements to nerve function or inflammation.
 People took the supplement for 24 months.
 Further studies are needed to expand upon these findings.
 It’s also important to examine the effects of benfotiamine in combination with other B vitamins.

 Alpha-lipoic acid is an antioxidant that may be useful in treating neuropathy caused by diabetes or cancer treatment.
 It’s said to lower blood sugar levels, improve nerve function, and relieve uncomfortable symptoms in the legs and arms such as: